avyboy/aresmush/tutorials/db-install.md

 ## MongoLab

 MongoLab is a cloud database host that is simple and free, making it a good choice for hosting your Ares database.
 Your data lives on a database server in the cloud.
-There's a nice graphical interface for managing your DB, and an easy way to do backups and restores.
+There's a nice graphical interface for managing your DB.

 See [Setting up Ares with MongoLab]({{site.siteroot}}tutorials/db-mongolab-setup.html) for detailed installation instructions.